ishkawa/APIKit/README.md

 ## Usage

 1. Create a request protocol that inherits `Request` protocol.
-2. Add `baseURL` variable in extension of request protocol.
+2. Add `baseURL` property in an extension of request protocol.
-3. Create a API class that inherits `API` class.
+3. Create an API class that inherits `API` class.
-4. Define request types that conforms to request protocol in API class.
+4. Define request types that conform to request protocol in API class.
     1. Create a type that represents a request of the web API.
     2. Assign type that represents a response object to `Response` typealiase.
     3. Add `method` and `path` variables.
-    4. Implement `buildResponseFromObject(_:URLResponse:)` to build `Response` from raw object, which may be an array or a dictionary.
+    4. Implement `buildResponseFromObject(_:URLResponse:)` to build `Response` from a raw object, which may be an array or a dictionary.

 ```swift
 protocol GitHubRequest: Request {